-C. Schedule of Instructional Time
+B. Schedule of Instructional Time

-Crete Academy receives, as part of their local control funding formula sources, incentive funding for maintaining instructional time.
-This schedule presents information on the amount of instructional time offered by the Crete Academy and whether the Charter complied with the provisions of Education Code Section 46200 through 46208.
+This schedule presents information on the number of instructional days offered by the Crete Academy and whether the Charter complied with the provisions of Education Code Section 47612.

-D. Reconciliation of Annual Financial and Budget Report (Unaudited Actuals) with Audited Financial Statements
+C. Reconciliation of Annual Financial and Budget Report (Unaudited Actuals) with Audited Financial Statements